Tony Heard: Early life and education

 He was born on 20 November 1937 in Johannesburg, South Africa, to George and Vida Heard (née Stodden), both journalists.
-His brother, Raymond Heard, is a noted Canadian journalist.
-His father, George Arthur Heard, was a noted anti-fascist political journalist at a time when fascism was on the rise globally in the run-up to World War II.
+His brother, Raymond Heard, is a Canadian journalist.
+His father was an anti-fascist political journalist at a time when fascism was on the rise globally in the run-up to World War II.
 South Africa's entry into the war on the side of the Allies was controversial in country where significant pro-fascist feelings were present among Afrikaner nationalists.
 His father mysteriously disappeared in 1945; the Heard family believes he was murdered by the Ossewabrandwag for his political beliefs.

 Heard matriculated from Durban Boys High in 1954, after which he spent a year in London learning shorthand and typing.
 In 1955 he returned to South Africa and started work as a journalist while studying journalism part-time at the University of Cape Town, graduating with a Bachelor of Arts.
 He married Valerie Joy Heard (née Hermanson), a graduate from the University of Cape Town's College of Music.
-They had two daughters, Vicki Sharon Heard (b.
-26 July 1963, Cape Town) and Janet Elaine Heard (b.
-11 July 1965, Cape Town), herself a well-known South African journalist.
-Heard later married Mary Ann Barker with whom he had two children, Pasqua Siobhan (now Lawrenson) and Dylan Skye Heard.
+They had two daughters.
+Heard later married Mary Ann Barker with whom he had two children.